 Adopted in 2014, Green Healthy Neighborhoods is a 10- to 20-year planning strategy to maximize the use of vacant land and other neighborhood resources within Chicago’s Englewood, West Englewood, Washington Park and Woodlawn community areas as well as parts of the New City, Fuller Park and Greater Grand Crossing community areas.

-Adopted in 2010, the Halsted Triangle plan is intended to generally guide the implementation of future public and private projects within the Halsted Triangle and along the Clybourn Avenue corridor.
+Adopted in 2010 and updated in 2020, the Halsted Triangle plan is intended to generally guide the implementation of future public and private projects within the Halsted Triangle and along the Clybourn Avenue corridor.

-Adopted in 2018, the plan is intended to capitalize on transit investments by encouraging the thoughtful development of the area surronding the Jefferson Park Transit Center on the Northwest side.
+Adopted in 2018, the plan is intended to capitalize on transit investments by encouraging the thoughtful development of the area surrounding the Jefferson Park Transit Center on the Northwest side.

 A joint effort with the Chicago Metropolitan Agency for Planning, the plan takes a comprehensive look at the Kedzie corridor and aims to support existing businesses, stabilze housing, and introduce urban greening efforts in East Garfield Park.